 PCBONLINE is an EMS source factory manufacturer.
-It is a private-own company founded in 1999.
-So far, it has two large advanced PCB manufacturing bases in Jiangsu and Jiangxi, and one EMS PCB assembly factory in Shenzhen.
+It is a private-owned company founded in 1999.
+So far, it has two large advanced PCB manufacturing bases in Jiangsu and Jiangxi and one EMS PCB assembly factory in Shenzhen.

 Below are some reasons for you to choose PCBONLINE for OEM PCB assembly: